 Here, the concept of Minimum Connecting Time applies: each airport specifies a minimum amount of time that is required for you to catch a connection there.
 If you have less time to board the next plane than the MCT as a result of the delay of the first flight, you may be eligible.

-The itinerary was part of EC 261's jurisdiction
+The itinerary was part of the EU jurisdiction (EU)

 Your right to compensation for a missed connection is also dependent on your journey and whether EC 261 is applicable or not.